-It’s a similar story when they mate when dozens of males all compete for the attention of one viable female in what’s known as a ‘mating ball.’
-A mating ball is a big ball of snakes.
+It’s a similar story when they mate when dozens of males all compete for the attention of the female in a ‘mating ball.’

-This is why garter snakes are one of the few species that are quite comfortable when housed together.
-Housing them together seems to reduce stress.
-That being said, you should still house males and females separately to avoid the stress of breeding.
+This is why garter snakes are quite comfortable when housed together.
+Housing them in the same tank seems to reduce stress.
+However, you should still house males and females separately to avoid breeding.

-Can You Keep 2 Ball Pythons in the Same Tank?
+Can You Keep Two Ball Pythons in the Same Tank?

-Ball pythons are probably the friendliest snake species.
-They’re incredibly docile with their owners, and would much rather curl up into a protective ball than try and strike you.
+Ball pythons are docile with their owners, and would much rather curl up into a protective ball than try and strike you.
 You might think they’d get on well with other snakes in the same enclosure, but they don’t.

 It’s in their nature to hunt and kill other snakes of different species.
-Not only that, but snakes of various species grow to different sizes, and grow at different rates.
-The bigger the size difference, the more likely that one will bully the other or even cannibalize it.
+Not only that, but snakes of various species grow to different sizes, and at different rates.
+The bigger the size difference, the more likely that one will bully or cannibalize the other.

 Why Can’t You Keep Snakes Together?

-So, keeping snakes together is always a bad idea.
-Even if you have the best-behaved snakes in the world, they’re still snakes.
+Keeping snakes together is a bad idea.
 They’re still solitary creatures, and they still have natural instincts to fight for dominance, food, and mates.
-You can’t get rid of that through training.
+We’ll now explore the different reasons why problems occur.

-In the wild, male snakes have to compete for both resources and mating rights.
-The male snake that eats more gets bigger and can, therefore, fight off other males.
+Two male snakes have to compete for resources and mating rights.

-They will, therefore, fight over any available food.
-If you were to throw food into an enclosure with two males in it, they would fight over it, and the winner would eat—the loser wouldn’t.
+- A pair of male snakes would fight over any available food.
+If you were to throw food into an enclosure with two males in it, they would attack each other.
+The winner would eat and the loser wouldn’t.

-Not only that, but males will fight over breeding rights.
-In nature, the bigger males will fight off smaller males to get close to females that are ready to have babies.
+- Males will fight over breeding rights.
+In nature, the bigger males will fight off smaller males to get close to females that are ready to mate.

-Yes, they can, and it happens quite regularly in nature.
-Some snakes prey on other snakes as a regular part of their diet, for example, like the California kingsnake.
-The kingsnake got its name because it kills and eats other snakes.
+Some snakes prey on other snakes as a regular part of their diet, for example, the kingsnake got its name because it kills and eats other snakes.

-Also, snakes don’t control their feeding response, and once they start eating something, they can’t stop themselves.
+Also, snakes don’t control their feeding response.
+Once they start eating something, they can’t stop themselves.

-You can also force a snake to eat more by pushing a prey item into their mouth while they’re finishing their first prey item.
-This is another way to encourage them to eat a rodent diet if they wouldn’t normally.
+For example, you can force a snake to eat more by pushing a prey item into its mouth while finishing the first prey item.

-Housing snakes alone decrease the risk of them catching diseases and parasites like these.
-You should also wash your hands after any time you handle a snake.
-This prevents you from passing on parasites and diseases through handling.
+Wash your hands after handling a snake.
+This prevents you from passing on parasites and diseases onto your snake through handling.

 Keeping two or more snakes in the same enclosure can cause feeding issues.
 That’s because snakes naturally fight for dominance.

 The dominant snake will steal the other snake’s food, even if they’re not hungry.
-As you can imagine, this leads to all sorts of fights.
-And, of course, the smaller snake will be going hungry.
+The smaller snake will be going hungry and could starve.

-If you must house two snakes together, take them out of the enclosure to feed them separately, in two different places.
+If you decide to house two snakes together, take them out of the enclosure to feed them separately, in two different places.
 Only once you’ve fed them both should you bring them back.

 They have to get big enough to carry eggs and have to have enough energy stored to carry them.
 Males often come of age sooner than females do, and when they come of age, they’ll want to mate.

 If the male mates with the female when she’s not ready, she won’t be able to give birth to the eggs.
-This causes ‘egg binding,’ which is where the snake tries to lay the eggs, but they’re too big for her to give birth to.
+This causes ‘egg binding,’ which is where the snake tries to lay the eggs, but they’re too big for her to birth.

-This can kill the female very quickly without veterinary attention.
-This problem is made more common because it’s a complicated process to figure out a snake’s sex.
+This can kill the female.
+This problem often arises because it’s a complicated process to figure out a snake’s sex (sexing).
 This means that you might be housing a male and female together unknowingly.

-One kind of behavior that you’re sure to notice if your snakes are stressed is that they rub their face against the wall of the enclosure.
-This is the same as they’ll do when they’re trying to shed.
-Under stressful conditions, they’ll continually rub their nose until it’s raw.
-This can cause infection.
+One behavior that you’re sure to notice if your snakes are stressed is that they rub their face against the wall of the enclosure.
+Under stressful conditions, they’ll continually rub their nose until it’s raw and infected.